AsertCreator/NetBlox/README.md

 that UniversalDuoHost project you see is not meant to be played by the player, its for development only. it hosts both server and client.

-## System requirements
-anything that can run raylib and .net. it consumes a bunch of memory becuse of everything, around ~196 MB, so make sure you have enough.

 ## Contributing
 all contributions should ideally adhere to the "constitution" thing i wrote bc idk what to do